abhisekh123/trinoyonMW/README.md

 dev blog:
 17 sept:
-for message exchange search for 'invite' or 'challenge' 22 sept:
+##for message exchange search for 'invite' or 'challenge'
+22 sept:
-mmr: matchmakingroom
+##mmr: matchmakingroom

----------- matchmakingroom
+##---------- matchmakingroom
 allocate(player with no game room sends invite or challenge), admit(player accepted invite/challenge), remove(player got disconnected, player clicked leave), deallocate(all players have left, mmr has progressed, timeout has expired), evolve(all players are ready)

----------- UI(from server):
+##---------- UI(from server):
 mmr update(player changes troop configuration), removal from mmr (player clicks leave button or gets disconnected), admit to mmr: (if got admitted to a mmr) nack : (challenge acceptance and invite acceptance, message: no room)

----------- Backend(from UI):
+##---------- Backend(from UI):
 invite/challenge: check and allocate if needed. invite ack / challenge ack: check sender team and check availability accordingly and admit if possible. send appropriate response.

----------------------big lake
+##---------------------big lake

 ready: update mmr state. if everyone is ready then progress.
 leave: remove player. update stats. if no playres, then deallocate.

----------- Server Timer:
+##---------- Server Timer:
 set timer and at tick, send update(#) for each mmr, to its players.

----------- constraints:
+##---------- constraints:
 match making room will progress if all players are ready.
 Once the mmr is in progress the playrs can not leave.
 Once the mmr is allocated, there is a countdown of 2 mins to progress.
 After that all players will be removed and mmr deallocated.

 3 October
-add required fields in DB
+##add required fields in DB
-rest api to calculate new leaderboard logic to calculate leaderboard and reset data update db at the end of each match send leaderboard data to user on page load ui changes to display leaderboard
+##rest api to calculate new leaderboard
+##logic to calculate leaderboard and reset data
+##update db at the end of each match
+##send leaderboard data to user on page load
+##ui changes to display leaderboard

 persistant chat list
-onuser page load, send latest chat list. selnd total online user count to user on login.
+onuser page load, send latest chat list. send total online user count to user on login.

+24 october 2020
+##update result page to display result for 10 players.
+##always some bot or other is selected.
+##timer reset selection to hero
+bots carry player name
+towers remove name
+marker for player bots and selected bot update default bot selection to 2 archer and 2 swordsman.